KevinOBytes/brighttalk-recover/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.10 or higher (tested on 3.10, 3.11, and 3.12)
 - ffmpeg (runtime system requirement - not needed for installation)

+### System Requirements

+- Recommended OS: Ubuntu 24.04 LTS or newer
+- Other Linux distributions, macOS, and Windows are also supported

 ### Installing ffmpeg